Aquatic Warblers in the swamps of Charente-Maritime, France

 This passerine species is in great danger.
 The number of breeding pairs is estimated at about 10,000.
 Its decline is due to the increasing development of the wetlands where it breeds.

-We use blinds to photograph this species, because they are very shy birds.
+I use blinds to photograph this species, because they are very shy birds.
 Photographing them takes time and patience.
-Sometimes, we do not see any for several days.
-We have to wait until the migrating birds move into the area of the marshes where we are waiting.
+Sometimes, I do not see any for several days.
+I have to wait until the migrating birds move into the area of the marshes where I am waiting.

-We set up our blind in an open area of the marsh and hide the tripod with a net.
-Then, we wait.
+I set up my blind in an open area of the marsh and hide the tripod with a net.
+Then, I wait.
 The best time to take pictures is in the morning, provided that the weather cooperates.
-We often wait for 3 or 4 hours, and nothing happens.
-Nevertheless, we have to stay focused and keep looking.
-When a bird lands in front of us, we have to focus our cameras and take our pictures quickly, because it does not stay long.
+I often wait for 3 or 4 hours, and nothing happens.
+Nevertheless, I have to stay focused and keep looking.
+When a bird lands in front of me, I have to focus my cameras and take my pictures quickly, because it does not stay long.
 It plunges down into the reeds in search of its prey.

-We have to admit that photographing aquatic warblers is a difficult and tiring task, but it is always worth it.
+I have to admit that photographing aquatic warblers is a difficult and tiring task, but it is always worth it.
 Taking a beautiful picture of this migratory bird is a real challenge.
-If you really want to understand the meaning of "wildlife photography", we encourage you to try and photograph one.
+If you really want to understand the meaning of "wildlife photography", I encourage you to try and photograph one.